-In order to safeguard the school community from the spread of certain communicable diseases and in recognition that prevention is a means of combating the spread of disease, the board requires a student to present evidence of his/her having been immunized against diseases as required by the Washington State Board of Health.
+In order to safeguard the school community from the spread of certain communicable diseases and in recognition that prevention is a means of combating the spread of disease, the board requires a student to present evidence of them having been immunized against diseases as required by Washington state law and the Washington State Board of Health, including RCW 28A.210 and WAC 246-105.
 Students who fail to provide the necessary proof of immunizations or proper exemption paperwork to the school may be excluded from school, with the exception of students who qualify as McKinney Vento (Policy 3115) or Foster Care (Policy 3116).

 Exemptions from Immunization

-At the beginning of every school year, from sixth through twelfth grade, the district will provide parents/guardians with information, provided by the Washington State Department of Health about human papillomavirus disease and its vaccine.
+At the beginning of every school year, the district will provide parents/guardians of sixth through twelfth grade students information provided by the Washington State Department of Health about meningococcal disease, human papilloma virus (HPV) disease and their vaccines.

-The information will include the causes and symptoms of human papillomavirus, how the disease is spread, the places where parents/guardians may obtain additional information and vaccinations for their children and current recommendations from the United States Centers for Disease Control Prevention regarding the vaccine.
+The information will include the causes and symptoms of meningococcal disease, human papilloma virus, how the diseases are spread, the places where parents/guardians may obtain additional information and vaccinations for their children, and current recommendations from the United States Centers for Disease Control Prevention regarding the vaccines.

 Life-Threatening Health Conditions

 Prior to attendance at school, each child with a life-threatening health condition will present a medication and treatment order from a Licensed Healthcare Provider (LHP) addressing the condition.
 A life-threatening health condition means a condition that will put the child in danger of death during the school day if a medication and treatment order, providing authority to a registered nurse, and a nursing care plan are not in place.
 Following submission of the medication and treatment order, the registered nurse will develop a nursing care plan.